Carpal tunnel syndrome care at Mayo Clinic

 Advanced diagnosis and treatment

-Mayo Clinic researchers study the latest techniques and treatments to provide you with an accurate diagnosis and advanced treatments to help you manage your carpal tunnel syndrome.
+Mayo Clinic researchers study the latest techniques and treatments to help you manage your carpal tunnel syndrome.

 Nationally recognized expertise

-Mayo Clinic doctors trained in nervous system conditions (neurologists), hand surgery (hand surgeons), bone and muscle conditions (orthopedists) and other experts have extensive experience in diagnosing and treating carpal tunnel syndrome.
-Mayo Clinic doctors evaluate and treat more than 4,800 people with carpal tunnel syndrome each year.
+Mayo Clinic doctors trained in nervous system conditions (neurologists), hand surgery (hand surgeons), bone and muscle conditions (orthopedists), and other experts have extensive experience in diagnosing and treating carpal tunnel syndrome.
+Mayo Clinic doctors evaluate and treat more than 4,700 people with carpal tunnel syndrome each year.

 Locations, travel and lodging